Does Your Family Need More Balance And Common Ground?

 If your family’s refusal continues, you may want to seek advice from a BPS family therapist.
 Family therapists are trained to offer parental guidance and support.
 They can help you navigate difficult barriers and strategize different and more effective ways for you to communicate with your family.

-We encourage you to schedule an initial assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
+We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
 We will work with you to determine what your family’s specific issues are and to ensure a good match between you, your family and a BPS therapist in terms of personality, style and expertise.

 You can also check out our free, online therapist directory, which will match you and your child with a therapist who has expertise working with families and adoption issues.